-The AP Creation NAE event allows for an SEV-SNP guest to cause the creation/destruction of, or a change to, the register state of an AP at the specified VMPL level, which can provide an alternate method of booting an AP under SEV-SNP (see section 4.3.2).
+The AP Creation NAE event allows for an SEV-SNP guest to cause the creation/destruction of, or a change to, the register state of an AP, which can provide an alternate method of booting an AP under SEV-SNP (see section 4.3.2).
 An AP Creation request can:

-· Create or Add
+• Create or Add

-Update, or create, a vCPU at the specified VMPL level for the specified APIC ID.
-The hypervisor should validate that the supplied VMPL level and the supplied APIC ID is valid for the SEV-SNP guest.
+Update, or create, a vCPU for the specified APIC ID.
+The hypervisor should validate that the supplied APIC ID is valid for the SEV-SNP guest.